You are here

 Emergency department principal diagnosis short list

-IHPA is currently developing a principal diagnosis short in order to provide a nationally consistent approach to principal diagnosis reporting in emergency departments.
-The emergency department ICD 10 AM principal diagnosis short list will be a key component of the new emergency care classification system.
+IHPA is currently developing a principal diagnosis short list in order to provide a nationally consistent approach to principal diagnosis reporting in emergency departments.
+The emergency department International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) principal diagnosis short list will be a key component of the new emergency care classification system.

 The new classification system will be more clinically meaningful and will better account for patient complexity compared to the current URG and UDG classifications.
 IHPA will commence classification development following completion of the costing study.